Enforce STARTTLS and verify MX certificates

 Using an additional protocol (namely HTTP itself protected by PKIX) for securing SMTP does not enforce ESMTPS, let alone certificate validation.

-Enable MTA-STS if you wish, but unless you make STARTTLS and a valid trust chain mandatory at the SMTP level, some clear-text messages will still pass through your network pipes.
+Enable inbound MTA-STS if you wish, but unless you make STARTTLS and a valid trust chain mandatory at the SMTP level, some clear-text messages will still pass through the network pipes anyhow.

 Inbound MX